a455bcd9/ThunderCloud/README.md

 - use an elastic-ip for the node
 - would be cool to do a 1/1 autoscaling group, but need to make sure channel backup is SOLID
 - second instance for a watchtower
+- use ec2 instance-connect instead of the ssh key

 ## Credits
 Most of the lnd.conf and the systemd unit script were cribbed from Alex Bosworth's run-lnd repo (https://github.com/alexbosworth/run-lnd)